-NZILA Extreme Very High Modera ate Low Very Negligible Rating High Moderate- High Modera ate Moderate- Low Low RMA Effects Equivalent Unacceptable Signi ficant More than Minor Minor Le than l ss Minor Indiscernible mitigation or offsetting measures: These may take the form of revisions/refinements to the engineering and architectural design to minimise potential effects, and/or the implementation of landscape design measures (e.g. screen tree planting, colour design of hard landscape features etc.) to alleviate adverse urban design or visual effects and/or generate potentially beneficial long-term effects.
+NZILA Extreme Very High Moderate Low Very Negligible Rating High Moderate- Mode rate Moderate- Low High Low RMA Unacceptable Signi ficant More than I Minor Minor Le SS Indiscernible Effects than Minor Equivalent

+The NZILA rating of 'Moderate' has been divided into 3-levels as a 'Moderate' magnitude of change to always result in either 'More than Minor' or 'Minor' effects but maybe one or the other depending on site conditions, context, sensitivity or receiving character and its degree of change.
+Identification of potential mitigation or offsetting measures: These may take the form of revisions/refinements to the engineering and architectural design to minimise potential effects, and/or the implementation of landscape design measures (e.g. screen tree planting, colour design of hard landscape features etc.) to alleviate adverse urban design or visual effects and/or generate potentially beneficial long-term effects.